yourlastnamesoundslikeatypeofpasta/kde_sendsms/README.md

 # kde_sendsms
 A quick and hacky CL script to send sms through KDE Connect.

 usage: kde_send_sms.py [-h] [-d DEVICE_ID] p m [m ...]

-Send an SMS via KDE
+Send an SMS via KDE "kdeconnect-cli --send-sms"

 positional arguments:
   p                     The phone number you would like to send an sms to.